MOUSE TEST | SPEEDWALLOP

 Firstly, you guys can test the right and left mouse buttons and detect the mouse button clicks and button releases.

-Secondly, you can also detect and test the side buttons of gaming mice and middle mouse buttons of regular computer mice.
+Secondly, you can also detect and test the side buttons of gaming mice and the middle mouse buttons of regular computer mice.

 Moreover, you can also test and detect the mouse scroll wheel.